digbmc/dsgf-2024/sessions/05-3d-scanning.md

 ### Final Points

 ### Next Session
-- We will be working on 3D Scanning
+- We will be work on GIS and digital mapping.
-- Session will likely be set up in the special collection room.
-More information to be shared.

 ## Action items
-- [ ] Continue updating logs as needed
+- [ ] Continue updating logs
 - [ ] Other

 [<<< Previous](03-github-pages.md) | [Next >>>]()